 To make sure that everything blends in well, the wreath and window pine bough were each light painted individually and added to the walls too.

-When I came up with the idea for this set design, I began by looking around for a real potbelly stove that I could actually put in the set.
+When I was looking for ideas for this set design, I began by looking around for a real potbelly stove that I could actually put in the set.
 But, after seeing how large and heavy they are, I decided to “build” one into the set design using Photoshop.

 So, I asked around to see who might have a potbelly stove.
 Our friends, Matt and Mary, had one and they told me I could come out and photograph it.
 At that time, I had no idea what the rest of the set might look like, but at least I’d have the potbelly stove part.

-The real bonus here turned out to be the room where the stove was located.
+The added bonus here turned out to be the room where the stove was located.
 Once I saw it, I asked Mary if I could photograph it as well.
-She said, “no problem”, and the makings of an amazing Santa Experience set were born!
+She said, “No problem”, and the makings of an amazing Santa Experience set were born!